preetzware/flowerslife/README.md

 The application was deployed using [Heroku](https://id.heroku.com/) via the following steps:

-1. Create the requirements.txt file and run: `pip3 freeze > requirements.txt` in the console.
+1. Create the requirements.txt file and run: `pip3 freeze > requirements.txt` in the terminal.
-2. Commit changes and push them to GitHub.
+2. Commit these changes and push them to GitHub.
-3. Go to the Heroku's website.
+3. Log in to the Heroku's website.
 4. From the Heroku dashboard, click on "Create new app".
 5. Enter the "App name" and "Choose a region" before clicking on "Create app".
 6. Go to "Config Vars" under the "Settings" tab.
 7. Click on "Reveals Config Vars" and add the KEY: CREDS and the VALUE stored in creds.json file if needed.
-8. Add another Config Var, KEY: PORT and VALUE: 8000.
+8. Add another Config Var with KEY: PORT and VALUE: 8000.
-9. Go to "Buildpacks" section and click "Add buildpack".
+9. Go to the "Buildpacks" section and click "Add buildpack".
 10. Select "python" and click "Save changes"
 11. Add "nodejs" buildpack as well using the same process.
 12. Go to "Deployment method", under the "Deploy" tab select "GitHub" and click on "Connect to GitHub".